 From 2016-2018, I completed a two-year position as program coordinator for the NSF-funded REU site Intersection of Linguistics, Language, and Culture.
 Previously, I served as a visiting professor of linguistics at Brooklyn College, and before that, I was a WordPress support/digital pedagogy fellow for the OpenLab at the New York City College of Technology.
 I was also a writing fellow at Bronx Community College, after holding a full-time faculty position in the Humanities department at LaGuardia College, where I taught courses in the Communication Studies concentration.

 Before that, I was a linguistics index editor for the International Bibliography of the Modern Language Association.
 While holding this position, I completed a five-year Enhanced Chancellor’s Doctoral Fellowship in linguistics at the Graduate Center, where I worked on sociolinguistics, semantics, and first language acquisition.
 I completed my fellowship program with a Writing Across the Curriculum (WAC) fellowship at the New York City College of Technology.
 Prior to that, I was a Graduate Teaching Fellow in the Hunter College Department of English, where I taught an introductory linguistics course called Structure of Modern English, along with English as a Second Language, and Expository Writing.
 I was also lab manager and research assistant at the Language Acquisition Research Center in the Department of Psychology during my tenure at Hunter.
 Finally, I have years of experience as a part-time TOEIC rater for ETS.

-On the side, I volunteer to support the rights of women and girls at WoLF and WHRC.
-I have also served the community by guiding permanent U.S. residents through the citizenship application process; by walking surplus restaurant food to homeless shelters; and by sending free books to the incarcerated across the country.
+I have served as a volunteer by supporting women and girls at WoLF and WHRC; helping U.S. residents with the citizenship application process at CUNY Citizenship Now; walking surplus restaurant food to homeless shelters with Rescuing Leftover Cuisine; and sending free books to the incarcerated across the country.